 Are you looking for a set of free Alphabet Posters that your kids can use to learn the letters?
 Then, you’re in the right place!

-You can hang these poster up in your children’s bedroom, playroom, or homeschool room so they can become familiar with the alphabet and refer to them when they are learning.
+You can hang these posters up in your classroom or homeschool room so they can become familiar with the alphabet and refer to them when they are learning.

 Getting Ready To Use The Alphabet Posters:

 There is for one poster for each of the 21 consonants.
 There are also two posters for each vowel.
 One poster has a picture to represent the short vowel sound and one that shows the long vowel sound.